keanji-x/Joader/README.md

 4. Train the model with PyTorch

-More example is in client/test and unitests are in each file in server
+More examples are in client/test and unitests are in each file in server

 ## License